 9. Can visitors use the fitness centers?

 Yes.
 Visitors are welcome to utilize the fitness centers as long as they are accompanied and signed in by a Military ID card holder.

 10. How much are the fitness center classes?

 Fitness center classes may range in cost based on the program offered.
 Most recurring fitness classes are generally priced as follows: $4.00 per class or $30 for a 10 class package.

 11. Are there spa services available?

-Currently, USAG Rheinland-Pfalz Baumholder do offer special spa & wellness services, which is located at the ALL ABOUT YOU SPA on Smith Barracks in the Lagerhoff Inn.
+Currently, spa & wellness services, are offered at ALL ABOUT YOU Spa, on Smith Barracks inside the Lagerhoff Inn.